Light Sources and Gas Laser

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2024 is a semester module in German language at Master’s level which is offered every semester.
+PH2024 is a semester module in German or English language at Master’s level which is offered every semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.